v3io/tutorials/README.md

 The top menu bar exposes available top-level actions, such as exporting a notebook in a different format.

 The left-sidebar menu contains commonly used tabs, including a **File Browser** (directory icon) for browsing files.<br>
-The root file-browser directory of the platform's Jupyter Notebook service contains the following files and directories:
+The home directory of the platform's Jupyter Notebook service contains the following files and directories:

 - **v3io** directory, which displays the contents of the `v3io` platform cluster data mount for browsing the contents of the cluster's data containers.
   You can also browse the contents of the data containers from the **Data** page of the platform dashboard.
 - The contents of the running-user home directory &mdash; **users/&lt;running user&gt;**.
   This directory contains the platform's [tutorial Jupyter notebooks](https://github.com/v3io/tutorials):

-  - [**welcome.ipynb**](../welcome.ipynb) / [**README.md**](../README.md) &mdash; the current document, which provides a short introduction to the platform and how to use it to implement a full data science workflow.
+  - **welcome.ipynb** / [**README.md**](../README.md) &mdash; the current document, which provides a short introduction to the platform and how to use it to implement a full data science workflow.
-  - **getting-started** &mdash; a directory containing getting-started tutorials that explain and demonstrate how to perform different platform operations using the platform APIs and integrated tools.
+  - [**getting-started**]() &mdash; a directory containing getting-started tutorials that explain and demonstrate how to perform different platform operations using the platform APIs and integrated tools.
-  - **demos** &mdash; a directory containing [end-to-end application use-case demos](#end-to-end-use-case-applications).
+  - [**demos**](demos/README.ipynb) &mdash; a directory containing [end-to-end application use-case demos](#end-to-end-use-case-applications).
+  - [**experiment-tracking**](experiment-tracking/01-mlrun-getting-started.ipynb) &mdash; a directory containing sample ML experiment-tracking and pipelines-execution code.

 For information about the predefined data containers and how to reference data in these containers, see [Platform Data Containers](getting-started/collect-n-explore.ipynb/#platform-data-containers) in the **collect-n-explore** tutorial notebook.